SztefkoKamil/hdb-converter/README.md

 hex, dec, bin converter

-Project was made with HTML, CSS & JavaScript.
+Project was made with HTML, Bootstrap & JavaScript.

 You can see thes project here: https://webkas.pl/projects/hdb-converter/